 In a vacuum, fictions flourish.
 Yet the pace of discoveries has never been quicker, the number of investigators never larger.
 We are here to tell you what is really going on.

 Omar Khan, Nadine Zubair, Ilona Aronovsky, Jeff Turner, with major contributions by Dr. Jonathan Mark Kenoyer, RIchard H. Meadow and other leading Indus archaeologists and the Harappa Archaeological Research Project.

 Mesoamerican Studies Online

 The goal of Mesoamerican Studies Online is to help make reliable research about Ancient Mesoamerica more accessible to the general public by creating blog posts and podcast episodes in which we share thematic information (in English and Spanish) about the ancient cultures of Mexico, Guatemala, Belize, Honduras and El Salvador.
-On the podcast we also interview scholars about their recent projects so that the public can become more familiar with what's going on in academia and can find ways to access new research in a reliable way.
-We offer free and paid courses for those who wish to learn more in a more private or focused format.
-We also believe that it is important to prioritize giving a voice to frequently underrepresented and/or marginalized communities in academia, including people of color, women, members of the LGBTQ+ community, and graduate and undergraduate students.
+On the podcast we also interview scholars about their recent projects and we offer free and paid courses for those who wish to learn more.
+We also believe that it is important to prioritize giving a voice to frequently underrepresented and/or marginalized communities in academia; people of color, women, members of the LGBTQ+ community, and graduate/undergraduate students.